belak/blog/content/posts/zsh-config.md

 mentioning such as [zim](https://github.com/zimfw/zimfw) (a solid framework originally forked from prezto which aims to be faster and more consistently maintained).

+## What's Hard About Maintaining a ZSH Framework

+There are a number of frustrations I've run into with maintaining presto.
+Some of these cannot be avoided, some can.

+Problems which can be solved:

+- Interconnected modules make it hard to make big changes.
+This can be solved by clearly defining interfaces between modules.
+As an example, the git module in prezto tries really hard to do this).
+- Module dependencies aren't well defined.
+This can be solved by explicitly defining relationships between modules and building infrastructure to handle those relationships.
+This can unfortunately add a huge layer of complexity.

+Problems which don't have a clear solution:

+- Module quality and maintenance status varies
+- Handling conflicting feature requests
+- Repo owner MIA with conflicting ideas about the future